ViciousBadger/larion-world-generation/README.md

 overworld.json, the issue is now gone and load order is no longer important!
 - Be sure to also use **Cliffs and Coves** and **Navigable Rivers** by the same author, as they can greatly improve coasts and rivers.

+### William Wyther's Expanded Ecosphere

+**100% compatible**.
+WWEE only makes changes to files that Larion does not touch so they can be loaded together without issues.

+These go very well together, biome diversity is significantly better.

+### Terralith

+**50% compatible**.
+Terralith overwrites a few of the same files.
+By loading it before Larion you will get Terralith's new biomes and Larion's terrain, which is quite interesting, but you'll miss out on Terralith's impressive biome-specific terrain features.

+### Continents

+**Incompatible**.
+Both overwrite density_function/overworld/continents.json, but you can still use them together if you prefer the continents of Continents.

+### Tectonic

+**Incompatible**.
+Larion and Tectonic modify the same parts of world generation with different goals in mind.
+Whichever mod is loaded last will overwrite 99% of the features added by the other mod.

 ## Changes to vanilla data files